christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Gameplay

 Once per vehicle, a unit equipped with a smoke screen can active it by going DOWN.
-(You dont activate with the DOWN, it can be performed without using up the smoke screen, but using it leads to your vehicle to go DOWN.)
+(You are not forced to activate it when going DOWN, it can be performed without using up the smoke screen, but using it leads to your vehicle to go DOWN.)
 Furthermore, an ADVANCE can be used to trigger the smoke as well, using up the firing action.
-The unit is not considered DOWN afterwards (not that it matters, anyway).
+The unit goes DOWN afterwards.

 The smoke screen consists of two 2" smoke markers which are placed either in front of the vehicle or in the direction the turret is aiming, depending on where the smoke pods are located.
 Built-up smoke behaves the same as any other smoke, drifting and vanishing just like a smoke round.

 ##### Rule